-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) For the purposes of subregulation (1)(a), the risk assessment must be - (a) conducted by a competent person; and
+- (2) For the purposes of subsection (1) (a), the risk assessment must be-

+- (a) conducted by a competent person; and

-(b) recorded.
+- (b) recorded.

-Regulation 12 permits risk assessments to be conducted, in certain circumstances, in relation to a class of hazards, tasks, things or circumstances.
+Note Section 12 permits risk assessments to be conducted, in certain circumstances, to a class of hazards, tasks, things or circumstances.